smasky/SWAT-UQ/README.md

 ...
 12 7_2012 22.44
 ```
+The **observed file** support multiple series.
+Here, we only use one data series as example.

-In this file, for each series data, there exists two parts: a.
+For each series data, there exists two parts: a.
 Header Definitions; b.
 Data Section.

 **Header Definitions** is structured by `SER_ID`, `OBJ_ID` or `CON_ID`, `REACH_ID`, `VAR_COL`, `FUNC_TYPE`, specifically speaking:
 - **SER_ID:** SER_ID denotes the **unique label** of current data series.